 - Prosecuted former DEA agents for offenses involving narcotics distribution, robbery, firearms, obstruction of justice, perjury, falsifying records and conversion.

-- University of Pennsylvania Carey Law School, Lecturer in Law: Federal Prosecution and Practice (Spring 2020)
+- University of Pennsylvania Carey Law School, Lecturer in Law: Federal Prosecution in Practice (Spring 2020)